 The project site is located south of Autumn Tide Trail in Nocatee, St. Johns County, Florida.
-The site is bordered to the north by a paved road, to the west and east by single-family residential lots, and to the south by undeveloped wooded land.
+The site is bordered to the east and west by undeveloped lots, to the south by the undeveloped wooded land, and to the north by a paved road.
 The general site location is shown on Figure 1 in Appendix A and in Figure 2.1.1 below.